jocardelle/holc-biodiversity/README.md

 3. United States Environmental Protection Agency.
 2023.
 Data from: Geodatabase of National EJScreen Data at the Block Group Level

+4. Gee, G. C. (2008).
+A multilevel analysis of the relationship between institutional and individual racial discrimination and health status.
+American journal of public health, 98(Supplement_1), S48-S56

-4. Ellis-Soto, D., Chapman, M. & Locke, D.H.
+5. Ellis-Soto, D., Chapman, M. & Locke, D.H.
 Historical redlining is associated with increasing geographical disparities in bird biodiversity sampling in the United States.
 Nat Hum Behav 7, 1869–1877 (2023). https://doi.org/10.1038/s41562-023-01688-5